Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Computing Dependency Decay Curves of Artificial Datasets

-Figure~\ref{fig:spk_f} plots the LDD characteristics of SP\emph{2} grammar with two set of \emph{forbidden strings} as \{$ab, bc$\} and \{$ab, bc, cd, dc$\}.
+Fig.~\ref{fig:spk_f} plots the dependency decay curves of SP\emph{2} grammar with two set of \emph{forbidden strings} as \{$ab, bc$\} and \{$ab, bc, cd, dc$\}.
 It is seen that the dataset with more forbidden strings exhibited less steeper mutual information decay than the one with less number of forbidden strings.
-This can be attributed to the fact that datasets with more complex forbidden strings tend to exhibit more complex grammar as explained in section~\ref{spk_def}.
+This can be attributed to the fact that datasets with more complex forbidden strings tend to exhibit more complex grammar as explained in section~\ref{sec:spk_def}.
 By introducing more number of forbidden strings, it is possible to synthesize more complex LDDs as seen in the plot.
-In figure~\ref{fig:spk_size} we can observe the impact of the size of the dataset sampled from the same grammar.
+In Fig.~\ref{fig:spk_size} we can observe the impact of the size of the dataset sampled from the same grammar.
 It can be seen that datasets sampled from the same grammar are less likely to be affected by the size of the dataset.

-These grammars allow for the generation of rich datasets by setting the parameter \emph{k}, the maximum length of the strings generated, size of vocabulary and by choosing appropriate \emph{forbidden substrings}.
-This presents a compelling case to use these grammars to benchmark state-of-the-art sequential models.